ethereumproject/evm-rs/FORMATTING.md

 Any other configuration is the **stable** `rustfmt` default.

 #### Running the formatter
-`evm-rs` is a complex project with a lot of sub-crates, so `cargo fmt` should be invoked with an `--all` argument.
+`ethereumvm` is a complex project with a lot of sub-crates, so `cargo fmt` should be invoked with an `--all` argument.
 ```bash
 cargo fmt --all
 ```